1AlbertChen/COVIDmap/README.md

   - Shows the number of cases/deaths in a country/state when the user hovers the mouse over it
   - Zooms in to the state/country the user cliked on
   - Shows the number of cases, deaths, and recoveries in a country/state on the sidebar when the user clicks on it on the map
+  - WARNING: the maps might no render during daily maintenance of the CDC/JHU websites
 - Search Bar
   - Allows the user to search for a country and displays COVID data of that country
   - Displays the number of cases, deaths, and recoveries